evelyneee/evelyneee/README.md

 I'm evelyn, a canadian developer.

-I like SwiftUI and WebAssembly, and my preferred programming languages are Rust and Swift.
+I like SwiftUI, Swift and WebAssembly
 Lately I've been mostly working on Accord, my discord client.

 You can contact me on discord at `evln#0001`